APEC Business Travel Card: Participating APEC economies and application process

-Russia began full participation on 1 June 2013.
+Russia became a full participant on 1 June 2013.

-Citizens of these economies can apply for an APEC Business Travel Cards through their economies' government.
+Citizens of these economies may apply for an APEC Business Travel Card through their home government.
 The general requirement is that applicants be business people who need to travel frequently for short-term visits within the APEC region.
 However, the criteria for approval vary by economy.
 For example, Hong Kong accepts applications from all permanent resident bona fide business people.
-In contrast, Australia limits participation to representatives of businesses involved in international trade or investment between APEC economies, those who have received an Export Market Development Grant from Austrade in the past five years, are listed on the current Forbes Global 2000, or meet similar criteria.
+Australia, by contrast, limits participation to representatives of businesses involved in international trade or investment between APEC economies, those who have received an Export Market Development Grant from Austrade in the preceding five years, those listed on the current Forbes Global 2000, or those who satisfy similar criteria.

-After submitting an application, the applicant's name is sent to other participating economies for entry pre-clearance.
-Once approved, the names of these economies can be printed on the back of the card.
-It can take three to four months for all member economies to respond.
-Applicants may choose to have their card issued without waiting for delayed responses from some governments, but this means they won't have travel privileges in those economies.
-Since September 2015, the card has been valid for five years (previously three years).
-After five years, a new application is required.
-If the passport is renewed during this period, the card must be reissued with the updated passport number.
-As of February 2014, about 500,000 ABTCs were in active use.
+After an application is submitted, the applicant's name is forwarded to other participating economies for entry pre-clearance.
+Once approved, the names of these economies are printed on the reverse of the card.
+It may take three to four months for all member economies to respond.
+Applicants may choose to have their card issued without waiting for delayed responses from certain governments, though this means they will not enjoy travel privileges in those economies.
+Since September 2015, the card has been valid for five years (previously three).
+After five years, a fresh application is required.
+If the holder's passport is renewed during this period, the card must be reissued with the updated passport number.
+As of February 2014, approximately 500,000 ABTCs were in active use.

 Canada and the United States are transitional members.
-This status allows them to issue APEC Business Travel Cards to their citizens and nationals.
-This grants their cardholders access to expedited visa appointments and immigration clearance in other participating economies.
+This status permits them to issue APEC Business Travel Cards to their own citizens and nationals.
+It grants their cardholders access to expedited visa appointments and immigration clearance in other participating economies.
 However, these cardholders do not receive additional visa-free travel privileges.
-Canada and the United States are also not required to grant visa-free status to APEC cardholders from other economies.
-The U.S. began accepting applications for ABTCs in June 2014, while Canada announced in October 2013 that it would begin a limited-participation trial programme.
+Canada and the United States are likewise not obliged to grant visa-free status to APEC cardholders from other economies.
+The United States began accepting applications for ABTCs in June 2014, while Canada announced in October 2013 that it would launch a limited-participation trial programme.

-A citizen of a third-party country, including the United States and Canada, who is also a permanent resident of Hong Kong, can apply for an APEC card through the Hong Kong Immigration Department.
+A citizen of a third-party country, including the United States and Canada, who is also a permanent resident of Hong Kong, may apply for an APEC card through the Hong Kong Immigration Department.
 This exception is not available in any other member economy.

 Physical appearance

-The card is issued in credit-card-sized ID-1 format, is machine-readable and has the following fields:
+The card is issued in credit-card-sized ID-1 format, is machine-readable, and contains the following fields: